Cutthroat Island: Music

-Release
+Release and reception

 Box office

-Cutthroat Island had a total production budget of $92–98 million million (though some put the figure as high as $115 million).
-It debuted at No. 13 at the US box office, and the total U.S. gross was only $10 million.
+Cutthroat Island had a total production budget of $92 million to $98 million (though some put the figure as high as $115 million).
+It debuted at number 13 at the US box office, and the total gross in the United States and Canada was only $10 million.
+Internationally, it did not fare any better and grossed $6 million, for a worldwide total of $16 million.
 In 2014, the Los Angeles Times listed the film as one of the most expensive box office flops of all time, while the Guinness World Records listed it as the biggest box-office bomb of all-time.
-The list of biggest box-office bombs shows it is still no better (ranges vary) than the fifth worst money loser of all time, allowing for inflation, as of 2023.
+It is no better (ranges vary) than the fifth worst money loser of all time, allowing for inflation, as of 2023 (see list of biggest box-office bombs).

 Critical reception

-On Rotten Tomatoes the film has a 39% rating based on 41 reviews, with an average rating of 4.90/10.
+On Rotten Tomatoes, Cutthroat Island has a 40% rating based on 42 reviews, with an average rating of 4.90/10.
 The site's consensus reads: "Cutthroat Island may aspire towards the earnest thrills of classic swashbucklers, but a distinct lack of charm and stilted script make this adventure a joyless hodgepodge of the pirate genre's flotsam and jetsam."
-On Metacritic the film has a score of 37% based on reviews from 20 critics, indicating "generally unfavorable reviews".
-Critics were also unimpressed with the lack of chemistry between the leading actors, the one-dimensional villain, the unrealistic stunts (particularly a scene where Adams and Shaw jump through a scaffolding several stories high and come out unharmed) and the incoherent script.
-Audiences surveyed by CinemaScore gave the film a grade "B-" on scale of A to F.
+On Metacritic the film has a score of 37% based on reviews from 20 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Todd McCarthy from Variety said: "What seemed like a dubious proposition on paper plays even more dubiously onscreen, as Cutthroat Island strenuously but vainly attempts to revive the thrills of old-fashioned pirate pictures.
 Giving most of the swashbuckling opportunities to star Geena Davis, pic does little with its reversal of gender expectations and features a seriously mismatched romantic duo in Davis and Matthew Modine."
 Time Out London commented that "we get Geena Davis doing the all-action honours, and a hotchpotch script that seems to think pirate movies are so funny in themselves the need for more humour is superfluous.
 The plot's well worn".
 Janet Maslin of The New York Times said that "It's not possible to believe that Ms. Davis is the highly respected captain of a pirate ship, and it's not even fun to try."
-Empire gave the film two stars out of five stating "It's mindless entertainment, but its critical and commercial failure doomed the pirate genre to a watery grave" complimenting though the locations and the set pieces stating that "The film is at its best in the gorgeous locations and the huge (we're talking Harlin - Die Hard 2, Cliffhanger - huge) set-pieces, concluding in a wild sea battle that is more John Woo on water".
+Empire gave the film two stars out of five, stating, "It's mindless entertainment, but its critical and commercial failure doomed the pirate genre to a watery grave," while complimenting the locations and the set pieces: "The film is at its best in the gorgeous locations and the huge (we're talking Harlin - Die Hard 2, Cliffhanger - huge) set-pieces, concluding in a wild sea battle that is more John Woo on water".